 The user must be given a permanent indication that the Water Level (S-104) values have adjusted attributes in the data display.
-Where values are not adjusted due to an incompatibility of vertical datums in the data, the user shall be given a similar permanent notification.
+Where values are not adjusted due to an incompatibility of vertical datums in the data, the user must be given a similar permanent notification.